Curvature-Conditioned Measures for Cosmological Peak Statistics: A Transport-Geometric Framework: Curvature Geometry of Cosmological Density Fields

 Here $p(\rho,g,H)$ is the joint distribution of the density, the gradient of the logarithmic density, and the curvature tensor, $\Theta(H)$ is the indicator function imposing the constraint of the positive curvature cone, and $|\det H|$ represents the local volume element near a stationary point, appearing as a geometric weight.

 This expression shows that peak statistics are not constructed as a quantity dependent on a specific random field, but rather as a general conditional measure defined on the curvature tensor field.
 Thus, peaks are understood not as an analytic condition of density maxima, but as natural structures in curvature geometry.

-Importantly, while this expression reduces to the BBKS peak statistics when a Gaussian distribution is assumed, \emph{its derivation itself does not rely on Gaussianity}.
-Therefore, the BBKS theory is positioned as a special case of this general curvature-conditioned point process.
-In this sense, the fundamental object of this work is not a functional response coefficient, but the conditional measure defined on local tensor variables themselves.
-This viewpoint will also be important in the later discussion of the hierarchy of response functions.
+Importantly, while this expression reduces to the BBKS peak statistics when a Gaussian distribution is assumed, its derivation itself does not rely on Gaussianity.
+Therefore, the BBKS theory is positioned not as the starting point of the construction, but as a solvable Gaussian-linear limit of a more general curvature-conditioned point process.

+This distinction is central to the present work.
+The fundamental object is not a specific Gaussian integral formula, but the conditional geometric measure defined on local tensor variables themselves.
+Gaussianity only specifies one particular closed form of the joint distribution.
+The geometric skeleton consisting of the entropy-gradient condition, the positive curvature constraint, and the induced Jacobian measure remains meaningful beyond the Gaussian limit.

+This viewpoint will also be important in the later discussion of nonlinear structure, non-Gaussianity, and the hierarchy of response functions.